Harryyadav/slate/source/includes/integrations.md

         "system": "Rally",
         "alias": "Rally Integration",
         "frequency": "manually",
-        "command": "sync_rally",
+        "command": "sync_rally"
-        "type": "ALM"
     }]
 }
 ```

-Will return a list of all integrations associated with all projects.
+Will return a list of all ALM integrations associated with all projects.

-**`GET /api/v2/integrations/`**
+**`GET /api/v2/integrations/alm/`**

 ### Query Parameters

-The following parameters may be used to filter the integrations resources in the response.
+The following parameters may be used to filter the ALM integrations resources in the response.

 Parameter | Description
 ----------|-----------------------------
-alias     | Returns all integrations with the specified alias.
+alias     | Returns all ALM integrations with the specified alias.
-frequency | Returns all integrations with the specified frequency of synchronization.
+frequency | Returns all ALM integrations with the specified frequency of synchronization.
-system    | Returns all integrations associated with a particular system.
+system    | Returns all ALM integrations associated with a particular system.
-type      | Returns all integrations of a particular type. e.g. ALM, Analysis Tool, etc.

 ---